pockerman/qubit-notes/README.md

 - <a href="how_to/2023-11-15-kubernetes_101.md">qubit-note: Deploy Microservices with Kubernetes 101</a>
 - <a href="how_to/2021-07-15-django-apache.md">qubit-note: Use Django with Apache</a>
 - <a href="how_to/2021-07-29-django-with-docker.md">qubit-note: Django with Docker</a>
-- <a href="how_to/2021-07-08-p2p-communication-modes-with-mpi.md">qubit-note: MPI Series 3/P2P Communication Modes with MPI</a>
+- <a href="how_to/2021-07-08-p2p-communication-modes-with-mpi.md">qubit-note: MPI Series | P2P Communication Modes with MPI</a>
-- <a href="how_to/2021-07-07-point-to-point-communication-with-mpi.md">qubit-note: MPI Series 2/Point-to-Point Communication with MPI</a>
+- <a href="how_to/2021-07-07-point-to-point-communication-with-mpi.md">qubit-note: MPI Series | Point-to-Point Communication with MPI</a>
-- <a href="how_to/2021-06-24-object-communication-with-mpi.md">qubit-note: MPI Series 4/Object Communication with MPI</a>
+- <a href="how_to/2021-06-24-object-communication-with-mpi.md">qubit-note: MPI Series | Object Communication with MPI</a>
-- <a href="how_to/2021-06-13-mpi-hello-world.md">qubit-note: MPI Series 1/MPI Hello World</a>
+- <a href="how_to/2021-06-13-mpi-hello-world.md">qubit-note: MPI Series | MPI Hello World</a>